Ukraine worries keep lid on European shares, outweigh earnings

 By Francesco Canepa

-LONDON, July 18 (Reuters) - European shares ended flat on Friday as the prospect of heightened tensions between Russia and the West capped appetite for risk assets and offset strong earnings reports from Sweden.
+LONDON, July 18 (Reuters) - European shares edged lower on Friday as the downing of a passenger plane over Ukraine stoked tensions between Russia and the West and outweighed some strong earnings reports from Sweden.

-Investors were reluctant to open new long positions after a passenger plane was shot down over Ukraine on Thursday, and fears were that the situation would deteriorate at the weekend.
+Uncertainty over how the incident will affect the conflict between the Ukrainian government and separatists meant many investors were reluctant to open new long positions ahead of the weekend in case the situation deteriorates.

-But selling pressure eased and volatility fell during the day with the loss of the Malaysian jet with 298 people aboard also seen as intensifying international pressure to resolve the worst crisis between Russia and the West since the Cold War.
+But selling pressure was moderate and volatility low as the loss of the Malaysian airliner with 298 people aboard was also seen as intensifying international pressure to resolve the worst crisis between Russia and the West since the Cold War.

+“People in the market are still worried that there will be an escalation in the conflict (following the plane crash),” Peregrine & Black senior sales trader, Markus Huber, said.

+“But it’s so serious that maybe people will pull back from the conflict now,” he said.

-Fighting between the military and pro-Russian separatists has killed hundreds in Ukraine since protests toppled its Moscow-backed president in February and Russia annexed the Crimea.
+Fighting between Kiev and pro-Russian separatists has killed hundreds in Ukraine since protests toppled its Moscow-backed president in February and Russia annexed the Crimea.

-“It’s so serious that maybe people will pull back from the conflict now,” Peregrine & Black senior sales trader, Markus Huber, said.

-The pan-European FTSEurofirst 300 index ended flat at 1,363.11 points, with a rebound on Wall Street helping the index erase most of the session’s losses in late trade.
+The pan-European FTSEurofirst 300 index was down 0.2 percent at 1,360.27 by 1430 GMT, taking its drop over the past two days to 1.2 percent and leaving it 0.6 percent higher on the week.

-The Euro STOXX Volatility index, which measures the price of options on euro zone blue-chips, effectively gauging investors’ fears of future losses, fell 6.3 percent after hitting a two-month high in early trading.
+The Euro STOXX Volatility index, which measures the price of options on euro zone blue-chips, effectively gauging investors’ fears of future losses, fell nearly 3 percent after hitting a two-month high earlier in the session.

-The market was supported by a number of strong profit reports from Sweden, with mobile telecom gear maker Ericsson , home appliances firm Electrolux and Swedbank all reporting expectation-beating results.
+Losses were mitigated by a number of strong profit reports from Sweden, with mobile telecom gear maker Ericsson, home appliances firm Electrolux and Swedbank all reporting expectation-beating results.

 “Ericsson’s sales in the U.S. were very resilient,” Kepler Cheuvreux analyst Sebastien Sztabowicz said, flagging a positive read-across for Alcatel ahead of its own quarterly results.